$L_\mu-L_\tau$ gauge bosons in beam dumps and supernovae: Further exploration of SHiP sensitivity

 \paragraph{Comparisons against other approaches} In~\cref{fig:SHiP_Appendix} (left), we compare our result for SHiP sensitivity (assuming $2.0\times 10^{20}$~POT) against previous literature results -- those of Bauer, Foldenauer, and Jaeckel (BFJ)~\cite{Bauer:2018onh} in purple, and from using \textsc{DarkCast} in orange~\cite{Ilten:2018crw,Baruch:2022esd}. \textbf{Note:} to perform more direct comparisons, in~\cref{fig:SHiP_Appendix} (left), we only include $V$-production from neutral meson decays and from proton bremsstrahlung.

-\textbf{Comparison against BFJ:} In Ref.~\cite{Bauer:2018onh}, the production rates from the dominant production mechanisms -- neutral meson decay and proton bremsstrahlung -- receive a rescaling factor when translating from a secluded dark photon to an $L_\mu - L_\tau$ gauge boson of $\alpha \epsilon^2 \to \alpha_{\mu\tau} \epsilon^2_{\mu\tau}(m_V)$.
-Since $\epsilon^2_{\mu\tau} \propto \alpha \alpha_{\mu\tau}$, we believe the correct rescaling factor should instead be $\alpha \epsilon^2_{\mu\tau}(m_V)$.
-We believe this explains the reach towards smaller $g_{\mu\tau}$ relative to our result and (potentially) the fact that their sensitivity extends to ${\sim}$100~MeV whereas ours cuts off closer to $20$~MeV.
+\textbf{Comparison against BFJ:} In Ref.~\cite{Bauer:2018onh}, the production rates from neutral meson decays are calculated using double-differential meson-production cross sections extracted from Ref.~\cite{Aguilar-Benitez:1991hzq}.
+This reference reports precise measurements of neutral meson production with respect to the mesons' longitudinal momentum, as well as parameterizations capturing the spectra of their transverse momenta.
+This approach can yield significant differences compared with the the neutral meson spectra we obtain using \texttt{GEANT-4} or \texttt{PYTHIA-8}, which can lead to markedly different sensitivities.
+In our case, this leads to sensitivity only reaching ${\sim}20$~MeV as opposed to ${\sim}100$~MeV from Ref.~\cite{Bauer:2018onh}, indicated by the purple line in~\cref{fig:SHiP_Appendix}(left).
 Note that our sensitivity here only includes neutral meson decay and proton bremsstrahlung; in~\cref{fig:SHiP_Sensitivity}, the electron/positron bremsstrahlung and charged-meson decays provide additional sensitivity for small masses and small couplings.

 \textbf{\textsc{DarkCast} Comparison:} We construct the orange line in~\cref{fig:SHiP_Appendix} (left) by taking our own dark-photon sensitivity (using only neutral-meson decays and proton bremsstrahlung) and recasting with \textsc{DarkCast} to the $L_\mu - L_\tau$ gauge boson scenario.
 Our simulations regarding dark-photon sensitivity are discussed in detail in Ref.~\cite{Zhou:2024aeu}.
 When making comparable assumptions regarding detector geometry, exposure, and simulation tools (e.g.~\texttt{PYTHIA-8} for meson production), we find excellent agreement with official projections~\cite{SHiP:2020vbd}.